-Section 3.0 How Have WE HISTORICALLY DEVELOPED EMISSIONS FACTORS?
+Section 3.0 How Have We Historically Developed Emissions Factors?

-The Clean Air Act of 1970 (CAA) defined the EPA's responsibilities with regards to protecting and improving the nation's air quality.
-In response to the CAA, the EPA needed a method with which to characterize and quantify air pollutant emissions from processes and activities on a nationwide basis.
+To assist the EPA in carrying out its responsibilities under the Clean Air Act, the Agency has developed methods with which to characterize and quantify air pollutant emissions from processes and activities on a nationwide basis.
 Because there were a large number of diverse emissions sources, developing national estimates based upon site-by-site emissions testing was not feasible.
 Consequently, we developed criteria and non-criteria pollutant emissions factors for certain industrial processes or source categories for use in preparing emissions inventories.
 These emissions factors were based upon emissions test data, material balance calculations, modeling and engineering judgment.

-In 1972, the EPA's Office of Air Quality Planning and Standards (OAQPS) published the first document containing the EPA's emissions factors and supporting documentation (Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources (AP 42)).
-As an aid to end users, OAQPS developed relative quality ratings for the AP 42 emissions factors, based upon the EPA's analysis of the quality of the underlying test data values and how representative the emissions factor was for the particular source category for which it was developed.
+In 1972, the EPA's Office of Air Quality Planning and Standards (OAQPS) published the first document containing the EPA's emissions factors and supporting documentation (Compilation of Air Pollutant Emission Factors, Volume I: Stationary Point and Area Sources (AP-42)).
+As an aid to end users, OAQPS developed relative quality ratings for the AP-42 emissions factors, based upon the EPA's analysis of the quality of the underlying test data values and how representative the emissions factor was for the particular source category for which it was developed.
 The letter-grade ratings (e.g., A for excellent, E for poor) were based primarily on engineering judgment and did not incorporate statistical error bounds or confidence intervals.

-Since its initial publication, we have periodically revised and updated AP 42 to incorporate new data and emissions-estimating methodologies.
-The last hard-copy version of AP 42 (fifth edition) was published in 1995; although, we have released six supplements (Supplement A through Supplement F) through 2000.
-After 2000, updates to AP 42 were provided only electronically.
-Currently, the fifth edition of AP 42, the supplements and related information are available at: http://www.epa.gov/ttn/chief/ap42/.
+Since its initial publication, we have periodically revised and updated AP-42 to incorporate new data and emissions-estimating methodologies.
+The last hard-copy version of AP-42 (fifth edition) was published in 1995; although, we have released six supplements (Supplement A through Supplement F) through 2000.
+After 2000, updates to AP-42 were provided only electronically.
+Currently, the fifth edition of AP-42, the supplements and related information are available at: www.epa.gov/air-emissions-factors-and-quantification/ap-42 compilation-air-emissions-factors.

-In addition to AP 42, we developed several other compilations of available emissions factors.
-To provide the user community with additional emissions factor information for air toxic pollutants beyond what was available in AP 42 at the time, we initiated the Locating & Estimating (L&E) document series in 1984.
-Unlike AP 42, which is organized by source category, the majority of the L&E documents focused on a specific pollutant (e.g., arsenic, benzene) or related group of pollutants (e.g., polycyclic organic matter).
-The L&E documents made use of AP 42 emissions factors, where available; however, in some cases, the AP 42 emissions factors were revised or supplemented to present the most complete assessment of the emissions for the specific air pollutant.
+In addition to AP-42, we developed several other compilations of available emissions factors.
+To provide the user community with additional emissions factor information for air toxic pollutants beyond what was available in AP-42 at the time, we initiated the Locating & Estimating (L&E) document series in 1984.
+Unlike AP-42, which is organized by source category, the majority of the L&E documents focused on a specific pollutant (e.g., arsenic, benzene) or related group of pollutants (e.g., polycyclic organic matter).
+The L&E documents made use of AP-42 emissions factors, where available; however, in some cases, the AP-42 emissions factors were revised or supplemented to present the most complete assessment of the emissions for the specific air pollutant.
 A total of 36 individual L&E documents were produced through 1998.

 We also compiled the Aerometric Information Retrieval System (AIRS) Facility Subsystem Emission Factors (AFSEF) and the Crosswalk/Air Toxics Emission Factors (XATEF) databases in 1990.
 The AFSEF database documented all emissions factors for criteria pollutants that existed in the AIRS mainframe look-up tables as of March 1990.
 The XATEF database contained emissions factors for toxic air pollutants that were developed based upon data available to the EPA through October 1990.
 Ultimately, the EPA retired the AFSEF and XATEF databases and created the Factor Information Retrieval (FIRE) Data System.
-The FIRE database contains emissions factors from all AP 42 sections posted by September 1, 2004, the L&E document series and the retired AFSEF and XATEF databases.
+The FIRE database contains emissions factors from all AP-42 sections posted by September 1, 2004, the L&E document series and the retired AFSEF and XATEF databases.